 Mount Fuji is located on the island of Honshū and is the highest mountain in Japan with a summit elevation of 12,389 ft.
 Considered a stratovolcano that last erupted from 1707 to 1708, it was added to the World Heritage List as a Cultural site in 2013.

 With its graceful conical form, Mount Fuji has become famous worldwide, and the Japanese consider it sacred.
-It is one of Japan´s “Three Holy Mountains”, revered by tradition in Japan; a cultural icon of Japan often depicted in art and photography.
-You might want to visit the supervolcano during one of your holiday seasons.
+The Japanese consider this mountain sacred.
+It is one of Japan’s “Three Holy Mountains.”
+It remains a cultural icon often depicted in art.
+You might visit this supervolcano during your next holiday.

 Eyjafjallajökull, Iceland

-Eyjafjallajökull glacier is the sixth largest and among the oldest glaciers in Iceland.
-It is situated on top of the Eyjafjallajökull supervolcano and covers an area of 78 km².
-It is best for remote nature experience and family stay.
-You can visit the supervolcano for physical activity or enjoy the fascinating scenery.
+This supervolcano has erupted frequently since the Last Glacial Period.
+The glacier is the sixth largest in Iceland.
+It is best for remote nature experiences and family stays.
+You can visit for physical activity or fascinating scenery.

 Mauna Loa, Hawaii

 Mauna Loa is among the five volcanoes that form the Island of Hawaii, in the Pacific Ocean, with a peak of about 125 ft high.
-The supervolcano’s most recent eruption occurred from March 24 to April 15, 1984.
+Its most recent eruption occurred in late 2022.
+This was the first time it erupted since 1984.
 In Hawaii, Mauna Loa” means “Long Mountain”.
-The characteristics of the supervolcano include non-explosive magma eruptions and relatively shallow slopes.
-People drive around the summit when there are no active magma flows.
+It features non-explosive magma eruptions and shallow slopes.
+People drive around the summit when there is no flow.
+It is the largest subaerial volcano by mass and volume.

 Pico de Fogo, Cape Verde